moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 | Propagators receive solutions from one neighbor state, solve a problem and then propagate the result to the neighbor on the opposite side.
 | Depending on the implementation, this stage can pass solutions forward, backward, or in both directions.
 | Example of propagating stage - ``Move Relative`` to a pose.
-This stage is commonly use to approach close to an object to pick.
+This stage is commonly used to approach close to an object to pick.

 | More information on propagating stages provided by MTC can be found here - :ref:`Propagating Stages`.